 Between 2014-16, the dioceses in the southwest of the Church of England promoted a Lent Carbon Fast.
 These focus generally on personal and domestic actions to reduce our carbon footprint, the Fast in 2015 looked in particular at how Water is such a significant ecological issue, and in 2016 we looked at reconnecting with the Earth.

-Feedback from 2016 suggested that we at EcoChurch Southwest should consider doing something in 2017 in the fairly new season of Creationtide which runs from the 1st September until the 4th October.
-So we will be doing something then; providing reflections and ideas for action as the Church throughout the world considers issues of Care for Creation and the Environment.
+Feedback from 2016 suggested that we at EcoChurch Southwest should consider doing something in 2017 in the fairly new season of Creationtide, which runs from the 1st September until the 4th October.
+So we did, and again in 2018, providing reflections and ideas for action as the Church throughout the world considers issues of Care for Creation and the Environment.

 The on-line Lent Carbon Fast 2016 emphasised “Reconnecting with God’s Earth”.
 There were daily emails including bible readings, reflections and stories of good examples of ideas from around the region.
 As Christians we have a personal relationship with God mediated through Jesus, but we can also have a direct relationship with God through the Earth.
 The world is the place of divine revelation.
 The Psalms tell us how the fields, trees and mountains also express God’s glory, and Jesus reminds us how the birds of the air and the lilies of the fields are equally a part of God’s plan.
 In other words, this is a reminder that God is our Creator as well as our Redeemer.
 So the Carbon Fast encouraged us to explore our relation with the elements, plants and animals, and in particular to use our senses more to recognise God in the very breath of life, in the garden, through streams and rivers, stars and flowers.
 It is in deepening our awareness of the web of life and our interconnectedness with all things, that we can deepen our love of God and appreciate and protect the planet for the future.